arva23/persephone/README.md

 # Persephone
-It is a heat conduction simulation program that provides finite volumetric heat conduction simulation by finite time step and equidistant spatial grid model.
+It is a heat conduction simulation program that provides finite volumetric heat conduction simulation for FDM 3D printing technology by finite time step and equidistant spatial grid model.
 The software architecture is represented as a distributed system, that can be utilized and executed on computing grid infrastructure.
 The system owns the general properties of a distributed software.

 ## System architecture
 Todo